danielhao5/API-Testing/README.md

 ```
 It will need python 3.6+, pytest 4.0.2, and stripe library.

-You will also need to register with stripe.com to get an api key since all API uses
+You will also need to register with stripe.com to get an api key since all
-API keys to authenticate requests.
+API uses the key(s) to authenticate requests.
 ```

 ### Installing